rebelsky/csc207/outlines/summaries/generics.md

-We continue our exploration of a List ADT, considering ways to make the ADT more general.
+We consider the use of generics in Java.